Adventist Health standardizes processes to support growth

 For example, using Oracle Cloud HCM’s payroll module, Adventist Health consolidated roughly 600 different ways the clinics used to pay nurses.
 Using Oracle Cloud ERP, the team revised descriptions of 395,000 inventory items, from surgical tools to stethoscopes, to replenish them more accurately.
 And with Oracle Cloud EPM, the team cut its annual budget planning cycle in half.

-Oracle Autonomous Data Warehouse, running on Oracle Cloud Infrastructure, improves data processing, security, and quality for increasing data volumes and concurrent users while delivering 60% cost savings, eliminating administration, and 10X faster complex query responses for revenue cycle insights.
+Oracle Autonomous Data Warehouse, running on Oracle Cloud Infrastructure, improves data processing, security, and quality for increasing data volumes and concurrent users while delivering 60% cost savings, eliminating administration, and up to 10X faster complex query responses for revenue cycle insights.
 Advanced analytics with machine learning and natural language processing help accelerate revenue cycle insights and acquisition integrations with greater flexibility from independent, streamlined data models.
 Oracle Data Safe, included with the Autonomous Data Warehouse, helps Adventist Health with user activity monitoring and improves visibility to detect configuration drift, helping them address their security and compliance needs.